axodotdev/cargo-dist/book/src/reference/config.md

 This is the list of binaries a package defines.
 Because we consider an "App" to be "A Cargo Package", this field lets you nest multiple binaries under a single "App" or just rename the main binary.

+### description

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-description-field)

+This is used by [Homebrew installers](../installers/homebrew.md), as they need a formula desc.

+### homepage

+> This is a builtin Cargo config, [see the upstream docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-homepage-field)

+This is used by [Homebrew installers](../installers/homebrew.md), as they need a formula homepage.
+If not specified, the formula homepage will fall back to the [repository](#repository) url.

 ### license-file